Passeriform/GodWit/README.md

 # GodWit
 A hackable yet sane project manager and automation suite.
 GodWit follows an unintrusive philosophy with maximal exposure points to get the best of both end-user and developer worlds.

+Godwit is a config driven project assets and states manager suite.
+It supports a pluggable environment to work with multiple plugins.
+Godwit also features diff-snipping to trim out unwanted operations from track history.
+This command is a cli front to godwit core, daemon and other plugins.

+It tracks changes in applications across the system deemed crucial for project development.
+The application can be used as knowledge compilation tool and can be used to provide meaningful analytics on projects.

+Godwit uses terms like state to represent a container that can either contain a project and its details or another such container.
+The complete list of all such containers is represented using a state-graph.

 ## Install
 GodWit is available on AUR and PPA repositories.